 💭 Support Lily Pad With Us

 When Kendra isn't baking or caring for her family, she is actively involved in Lily Pad as their Director of Operations.
-Lily Pad is dedicated to demonstrating God’s love by supporting vulnerable youth in diverse ways and focused on creating safe spaces where they can thrive and find support.
+Lily Pad is dedicated to demonstrating God's love by supporting vulnerable youth in diverse ways and focused on creating safe spaces where they can thrive and find support.
+Lily Pad creates a personal space within the DSS offices that can help children experiencing foster care feel a sense of belonging.

 👩🏻🍳 Follow Us!